369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Stacks/README.md

 ```

-The code for this can be found [here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Data-Structures/Stacks/code-examples/Stack.py) where we will use this class for the next examples where we test our stack to solve some problems.
+The code for this can be found [here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Data-Structures/Stacks/code-examples/Stack.py), We will use this class for the next examples where we test our stack to solve some problems.

 ## Reserving Capacity

 Before we jump into the examples it's worth mentioning about reserving memory capacity.
-in some instances we might want to reserve memory cap[acity if we think our stack will be particularly large, or if know teh final size it will be.
+in some instances we might want to reserve memory capacity if we think our stack will be particularly large, or if we know the final size it will be.

 In our example above we started with an empty list which could append n items.
 But it can be more efficient to construct a list with an initial length in mind given we know the data being used